OCA/margin-analysis/sale_line_cost_control/README.rst

 Sale Lines Cost Control
 =======================

-This module improves cost controlling on sales order lines.
+This modules modifies the visibility of the Cost prices on Sales Order lines.
 Specifically, it:

+* hides the cost price on lines for normal users
-* adds a checkbox on the lines indicating if the cost is missing on the product
+* add a new group allowing to see the cost price on lines
-* shows the linked product's standard price on the details of a line (form view)
-* adds a button to set a cost price on the product directly from the sale line
+* add a new button on lines without cost to set the current price

+It allows to correct the cost of new products when users should not have the permission to see the cost price.

 Configuration
 =============

-No configuration is needed
+No configuration is needed.
+Users that must see the cost prices must have the "Cost Prices in Sales Orders" group.
+This group can be added as inherited group in a more general group such as "Sales / Manager".

 Usage
 =====

-New fields and a button have been added on the sales order lines.
+The sales order view has been modified according to the description above.
+There is no special usage.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot